 Again, another added advantage of using an iPhone VPN, in addition to anonymous browsing and bypassing geo-restrictions, is the ability to work remotely.
 A lot of the corporates limit access to the data to their internal network.
 If you happen to work in such an organization, and for some reason, you need to access them while working from home, your safe bet is to use a good iPhone VPN service.
 For, it is highly unsafe to access the confidential information of an organization on a public network.
 And with an iPhone VPN, you can minimize those concerns to a greater degree.

 How to use a VPN on an iPhone?

 There are two ways to use a VPN on an iPhone.
-First, you can either find a VPN of your choice and download its app on your phone and follow the steps to configure the same.
+You can either find a VPN of your choice, download its app on your iPhone, and follow the steps to configure it.
 Or, in case your preferred VPN of choice does not have an iOS app, you can manually configure the VPN.
-If you are just getting started, using a third-party iPhone VPN service on the App Store is a safe and hassle-free option.
+If you are just getting started, using a third-party iPhone VPN service from the App Store is a safe and hassle-free option.

 At the time of writing, Apple supports three protocols: IKEv2, IPsec, and L2TP, which you can select and add configuration for accordingly within the settings.